VladimirMarkovic86/personal-organiser/README.md

 =====

 * Clone project with command "git clone https://github.com/VladimirMarkovic86/personal-organiser.git" from terminal
-* Download Neo4J server from http://www.neo4j.org/
+* Download Neo4J server from http://www.neo4j.org/, extract it in project_root and name it "neo4j-community"
 * After deleting directory "data" from Neo4J server_root,
   from project_root/resources extract data.zip file in Neo4J server_root
 * Start Neo4J server
-  for Unix systems in terminal from "server_root/bin" run ./neo4j start for windows systems find in server_root/doc/neo4j.txt
+  for Unix systems in terminal from "server_root/bin" run ./neo4j start or aplication will start it for you if you followed second step (works for Unix, for Windows not tested) for windows systems find in server_root/doc/neo4j.txt
-* Environment variable JAVA_CMD have to be set to $JAVA_HOME/bin/java JAVA_HOME path should reference JDK
+* Environment variable JAVA_CMD have to be set to $JAVA_HOME/bin/java;
+  JAVA_HOME path should reference JDK
-* From project root in terminal run command "lein run" or "lein repl" and in repl run command "(dev-server)" to start application
+* From project root in terminal run command "lein run" or "lein repl" and in repl run command "(start-server)" to start application

 Leiningen
 =========